EkuDS1/CHIP-8-Emulator/README.md

 #### Gradle

 I decided to learn Gradle before Maven due to the simple syntax and helpful documentation that is available for Gradle.
 Once again, the learning curve here is high but I am confident that this contributes to my DevOps skills.
+Also, isn't it nice to be able to build and/or run with single command? :)

 ## How to run/build

+### Make sure you have Java 11 or above!

 ### If you have gradle installed